What is Orthodontics?

 Why is Orthodontic treatment important?

-• Left untreated, many orthodontic problems become worse.
-Orthodontics is often less costly than the additional dental care required to treat more serious problems that may develop in later years.
+- Early preventive orthodontic treatment may be less costly than the dental care required to treat more serious problems that can develop in later years.

 How long is the initial exam?